NIRSTORM: Optimizing fNIRS montage

 We now need to convert each sensor into a position on the scalp that we will use as search space for the optimal montage.

-For that, right-click on the montage and use ‘Convert to scout’.
-And enter the radius around each electrode used to create the scout.
+For that, right-click on the montage > MRI Registration > Scalp scout from scalp sensors.
+Enter the radius around each electrode used to create the scout.
 In this case, we want to use the closest vertex on the skin to be used in the search space, so we will enter 0 mm for the radius.

 Computing the optimal montage